Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Methodology

 \subsubsection{Support Vector Machine (SVM)}

 The SVM evaluates the separability of the manifold by projecting the one-dimensional input into a high-dimensional Hilbert space using a Radial Basis Function (RBF) kernel:

 The classifier identifies optimal separating hyperplanes by maximizing the margin between astrophysical classes.
-With regularization parameter $C = 1.0$ and an RBF kernel, the SVM constructs smooth, non-linear decision boundaries, serving as a benchmark for global margin maximization without explicit functional-form constraints.
+With an RBF kernel and a regularization parameter optimized across $C \in \{1, 10, 100\}$, the SVM constructs smooth, non-linear decision boundaries, serving as a benchmark for global margin maximization without explicit functional-form constraints.